UTS Students' Association

 The University of Technology, Sydney, Students' Association is the representative body for students at the University of Technology, Sydney.
-It is based on level 3 of building 1 at UTS.
+It is based on Level 3 of Building 1 at UTS.
 It publishes the student magazine Vertigo.
 The association has departments which have previously worked collaboratively with the university to achieve practical outcomes for students, as well as ensuring that the university is held to account over its handling of student issues.
 Historically, this has resulted in numerous successful campaigns which have won rights for students in the university.

 Executive

 The executive of the UTSSA are responsible for the day to day operation of the Association, and are elected by the students annually.

-2022 Executive
+2024-25 Executive

-The current executive members, elected for 2023 are:
+The current executive members elected for 2024-25 are:

 Student Representative Council

 The Student Representative Council is the representative body of students at UTS.
 It was founded in 1966 under the NSW Institute of Technology.

 Role

-The role of the SRC is to represent the students at the University of Technology Sydney Meetings are held monthly, and are open to all students.
-They are usually held on-campus and are promoted on social media pages.
-Important matters relating to student activism, concerns, budgets and the function of the association are raised at meetings.
-Motions are raised and voted upon by councillors, and are passed by a simple majority.
+The role of the SRC is to represent the students at the University of Technology Sydney Meetings are held monthly and are open to all students.
+They are usually held on campus and are promoted on social media pages.
+Important matters relating to student activism, concerns, budgets, and the function of the association are raised at meetings.
+Motions are raised and voted upon by councillors and are passed by a simple majority.
 However, a two-thirds requirement must be met to pass amendments to the constitution.
-Office bearers for the Queer, Enviro, Disabilities and Ethno-Cultural collectives are elected annually by the SRC at the "repselect" meeting.
-To be eligible, a candidate must be a General Councillor.
-Office bearers are elected by a majority by SRC members.
+Office bearers for the Queer, Enviro, Disabilities, and Ethno-Cultural collectives are elected annually by the SRC at the "repselect" meeting.
+To be eligible, a candidate must be a general councillor.
+Office bearers are elected by a majority of SRC members.

 The UTSSA Student Council is democratically elected, with elections in the spring semester of each year.